sredevopsdev/kafka-connect-k8s-operator/docs/user-guide.md

 # Kafka Connect Operator User Guide

-This guide walks through of using the Kubernetes-Kafka-Connect-Operator,
+This guide walks through of using the Kafka-Connect-K8s-Operator,

 ## Prerequisites

 - [kubectl][kubectl_tool] version v1.12.0+.
 - Access to a Kubernetes v1.12.0+ cluster.

 ## Using a KafkaConnect

 This operator run kafka connect clusters in Kubernetes platform.
 The kafka connect clusters are deployed by kubernetes `Deployement` objects generated from the objects of the `KafkaConnect` custom resource type.

 This operator also expose the kafka connect rest api as a service and an ingress object

 This operator can also expose the connector lag via the new kubernetes custom metrics API (optional)

 The most common way of using a `KafkaConnect` is store the `KafkaConnect` specification in a YAML file.

 For more information, check the [API Specification](docs/api-docs.md).